evannetwork/evannetwork.github.io/doc/Identity.md

 ---
-title: "Identity Register"
+title: "Decentralized Identities"
 ---
-# Identity Register
+# Decentralized Identities

 In evan.network everything, no matter if human, machine or organization has a decentralized, self-sovereign identity which enables them to interact with each other in a trustful way.